-- LLPs are likely to play an essential role in the next breakthrough that takes us beyond the standard model. - LLPs are ubiquitous in BSM theories, especially those with cosmological significance. - LLPs can be detected through a huge variety of signatures. - Many of these signals are truly spectacular a few events can be a discovery. - For existing experiments, we have not yet reached the full LLP discovery potential. - LLPs also present many opportunities for new experiments, some of which are already bearing fruit.
+- LLPs are likely to play an essential role in the next breakthrough that takes us beyond the standard model. - LLPs are ubiquitous in BSM theories, especially those with cosmological significance. - LLPs can be detected through a huge variety of signatures. - Many of these signals are truly spectacular a few events can be a discovery. - For existing experiments, we have not yet reached the full LLP discovery potential. - LLPs also present many opportunities for new experiments at the energy frontier, including some which are already bearing fruit (FASER, SND@LHC) and others that will greatly enhance the LHC's physics potential (Forward Physics Facility).